MiYakuGaming/WhiteClothes-English/README.md

 https://ko-fi.com/miyakut

 # **AI Disclosure**
+WhiteClothes First uses AI for created assets and artwork to some degree, asset Translation will also use AI, so if you do not like nor agree with that, feel free to play something else.
-I use a Locally Installed Japanese AI to assist me with English writing because I am a terrible writer, but I ensure every line matches the original without sacrifice and remains 1:1 with the developer's original idea and intent.
+I use a Locally Installed Japanese AI to assist me with English writing for the Translation because I am a terrible writer, but I ensure every line matches the original without sacrifice and remains 1:1 with the developer's original idea and intent.

 # **WhiteClothes on Steam:**
 https://store.steampowered.com/app/1495940/_/